Your preschooler will love this St. Patrick’s Day math activity. Find your way to the Leprechaun’s gold with a giant pattern practice game!

 St. Patrick’s Day Math with a Leprechaun Pattern Path

-It’s two days before payday and the last pack of blueberries is staring straight at us.
+The last pack of blueberries is staring straight at us.

 “Moooommm, I’m hungry for a snack.
 I waaaaannt the blueberries.”